 4. A dictionary.
 No, not a spell checker.
 A dictionary.
 An actual book of words, be it hard copy or an online subscription.
 You learn nothing from a spell checker and it makes you lazy and semi-literate -- and that's when it gets the right word, which isn't guaranteed.
 Do it the old fashioned way.
 A dictionary enables you to see the word in context and the words related to it, so you take in more info and develop more feel for language.
 Hard copy dictionaries are cheap, and you can use Merriam Webster or SOED free online.
 But even their subscription services cost peanuts.
 You don't want to end up like some of the dolts at the BBC who think "coruscating" means "excoriating."
 Had they been in the habit of looking up big words before using them, they'd have learned a lot.

 5. An efficient paper note system.
 I've been through a few, believe me -- loose leaf, clipboards, notebooks, the lot.
 In the end, I learned to work backwards from the desired result.
 You need to make notes when ideas strike you.
 You also need to be able to organise those notes in a way that lets you find and use the information later.
 I use pen (or pencil) and paper, but the format depends on the location.
 Nothing is universal for me, so I keep a small clipboard with a pilot's light pen (not a white light -- I won't bore you with why that's preferable) by the bed, because I always have ideas when I'm falling asleep; a Midori Traveler notebook on my desk, because it fits into any bag as well as laying flat on the desk, plus the inserts can customized, and then taken out and filed, any way you like: and 3 x 5 card jotters in the car and in other rooms.
-Because by the time you find a pen and paper, you'll have forgotten what you were thinking.
+I also have a waterproof paper pad in the shower, because that’s where a lot of my best ideas strike me.
+Having something to hand everywhere is essential because by the time you find a pen and paper, you'll have forgotten what you were thinking.
 Keeping lots of manual notes means you also need the discipline to file and/ or transcribe them into some kind of system.
 (See below.)
 That's not a bad thing to learn in itself.

 6. Software.
 I swear by Scrivener.
+I bloody love it.
 I want to be buried with it.
-I bloody love it.
 It’s at its best in Mac, the Windows version is almost as fully featured, and there’s an old Linux version available on the user forum that’s been kept alive by enthusiasts.
 (You can open any Scriv folder on another platform.)
 Scrivener is more for pro writers and people who have to produce big, complex docs, and it requires a bit of effort to learn all its many wonderful ways, but it repays the effort.
 If you want to get cracking with it right away arther than spend time on tutorials, though, it’s easy to plunge into its simplest tasks and still feel the benefit.
 There are similar apps that promise similar things, but I’ve tried them all and returned to Scrivener.
 It’s as near perfect a writer’s toolbox as you’ll find.
-And there’s a iOS version that syncs.
+And there’s an iOS version that syncs.
 What more could you ask for?

-UPDATE: I’ve also come to love and admire DEVONThink as a companion app to Scrivener.
+UPDATE FEBRUARY 2017: I’ve also come to love and admire DEVONthink as a companion app to Scrivener.
 (Caveat: it’s Mac only.)
-If Scrivener is the all-singing, all-dancing, you-can’t-bend-it writing tool that you can also load with your notes and research, then DEVONThink is the notes and research tool that you can also write in.
+If Scrivener is the all-singing, all-dancing, you-can’t-bend-it writing tool that you can also load with your notes and research, then DEVONthink is the notes and research tool that you can also write in.
 Like Scriv, DT is as simple or as complex as you want to make it.
 As you’ve read in point 5, I make notes everywhere, all the time, and with whatever comes to hand, but eventually all those fragments have to be collated in a searchable format.
 I’d been using NoteBook 4, mainly because of its Multitext function that just logged every word you typed and indexed it without any need to add tags yourself.
-If I vaguely recalled making a note about armadillos years ago but had no idea where I’d filed it, all I had to do was search Multidex for armadillo and all the instances of the word would pop up with the context, then a click would take you to the page.
+If I vaguely recalled making a note about armadillos years ago but had no idea where I’d filed it, all I had to do was search Multitext for armadillo and all the instances of the word would pop up with their context, and then a click would take me to the page.
 Sadly, NoteBook 4 went the way of the dodo when its developer moved on, and rather than commit my years of notes to an unsupported app on borrowed time, I decided to jump ship.
-I tried every alternative notebook app I could find, many of them elegant but utterly bloody useless for essential stuff like searches and clippings: they were either all fur coat and no knickers, or they were tied to some subscription service.
-Then I trialled DEVONThink.
+I tried every alternative notebook app I could find, many of them elegant but utterly bloody useless for essential stuff like searches and clippings.
+They were either all fur coat and no knickers, or they were tied to some subscription service.
+Then I trialled DEVONthink.
 I’d seen it around but never realised that under its Windows-y, carthorse GUI there was a racehorse app of considerable elegance, speed, and stamina.
 It was exactly what I needed.
-It ain’t glam, but it does more stuff than I ever thought I needed.
+It ain’t glam visually, but it does more stuff than I ever thought I needed.
 I have the Pro version, but the Personal one is more than adequate, and if you’re mega-serious or a company, there’s an Office version with OCR and other bells’n’whistles.
 All three have an AI component if you feel like using it.
 (Not the BB variety, in case you Halo fans are getting excited, but maybe that’s for the best.)
 It also syncs well with its iOS sibling.
 Embrace it, persist with learning its ways via the incredibly useful tutorials section, and love it.